oopsmonk/documentation/wallets/0.1/trinity/how-to-guides/connect-to-a-custom-node.md

 # Connect to custom nodes

 **Trinity interacts with the Tanglethrough a [quorum](../concepts/node-quorum.md) of default nodes.
-In this tutorial, you learn how to add one of your own nodes to the quorum, connect to a quorum of custom nodes such as those on the [Devnet](root://getting-started/1.0/networks/overview.md), or connect to a specific node to use for outsourced proof of work.**
+In this tutorial, you learn how to add one of your own nodes to the quorum, connect to a quorum of custom nodes such as those in the [Devnet](root://getting-started/1.1/networks/overview.md), or connect to a specific node to use for outsourced proof of work.**

 :::danger:
 On 11 February 2020, the IOTA Foundation became aware of an attack on the Trinity wallet, during which some users’ seeds and Trinity passwords were compromised.
 Please check our advice for [protecting your Trinity account](../how-to-guides/protect-trinity-account.md).